- Strategic call center customer experience strategy

-Call center leaders realize that the time has come to deliver real measurable value to the enterprise.
-2019 will be a critical year for call center customer experience strategy: either they will finally move the needle or risk elimination.
+Call center leaders realize that the time has come to deliver real measurable value to the enterprise and finally move the needle or they risk elimination.

-To deliver value in 2019, call center leaders must select a CX initiative that can immediately demonstrate ROI.
-This initiative must be directly correlated with a KPI that is tied to revenue or with a costly inefficiency within the organization.
+It doesn’t just come down to good or bad luck for call centers, though.
+To deliver value, call center leaders must select a CX initiative that can immediately demonstrate ROI.
+This initiative must be directly correlated with a KPI that is tied to revenue or with a costly inefficiency within their call center and organization.

-For instance, customer satisfaction/retention-related initiatives that demonstrate a clear impact on retention rates, or self-service initiatives that drive a reduction in operational costs, or engagement/customer journey initiatives that clearly correlate with increased sales.
+Examples include customer satisfaction/retention-related initiatives that demonstrate a clear impact on retention rates, or self-service initiatives that drive a reduction in operational costs, or engagement/customer journey initiatives that clearly correlate with increasing sales.

-However, aside from short term ROI, improving your call center customer experience strategy requires careful consideration for the long term as well.
-To achieve both short and long term benefits, three critical elements must be aligned: business objectives, infrastructure and technologies.
+However, aside from short term ROI, improving your call center customer experience strategy requires careful long-term consideration as well.
+To achieve both short- and long-term benefits, three critical elements must be aligned:

-Once aligned, contact center leaders must prioritize carefully and make smart choices in order to show ROI in the short term, while building robust foundations towards greater impact in the long term, as key technologies mature.
+Once these three critical elements are aligned, contact center leaders must prioritize carefully and make smart choices in order to show ROI in the short term, while building robust foundations towards greater impact on their CX strategy in the long term, as key technologies mature.

 Aligning business objectives with contact center performance

 Over the last five years, a number of key business trends have emerged that have been steadily gaining traction.
-Contact center leaders can study these trends, and find within each of them a call center customer experience strategy that delivers proven ROI to the business.
+Contact center leaders can study these trends, and find a call center customer experience strategy within each of them that delivers proven ROI to their business.

-True omni-channel experience: Many of today’s companies recognize that customers want to contact an enterprise from anywhere at any time and from any device and platform—web, voice, chat, messaging, social media, video and email—and therefore support multiple channels of customer engagement.
+Many of today’s companies recognize that customers want to contact an enterprise from anywhere at any time and from any device and platform.
+They therefore support multiple channels of customer engagement including web, voice, chat, messaging, social media, video and email.

-Self-service: Self-service is slowly emerging as the holy grail of modern CX.
+Self-service is slowly emerging as the holy grail of modern CX.
 At its best, it is preferred by consumers and profitable for the enterprise.
-While we’re a long way from delivering human-like interactive automated experiences, with recent advances in artificial intelligence (AI), augmented reality (AR) and computer vision, self-service can now more easily understand the customer’s issue and determine the path to resolution, enabling customers to address the issue themselves without further delay.
+While we’re a long way from delivering human-like interactive automated experiences, there are significant recent advances in artificial intelligence (AI), augmented reality (AR) and computer vision.

 Infrastructure: Accelerated digital transformation